avilla2/cis422-project1/README.txt

 If ‘0’ is selected, a tree will be initialized after the user enters the file path for the .csv file
 NOTE: csv file header should be 1 row in length, and contain no more rows than the data itself.

-#Once the user has a tree, they will be given actions that can be used by entering their respective number:
+-Once the user has a tree, they will be given actions that can be used by entering their respective number:
 0: Quit - quits the program
 1: Add - add an operator (see below), or a subtree
 2: Remove Operator - removes an operator and all its children